Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Diabetic sensory neuropathy

-The main danger of sensory neuropathy for someone with diabetes is loss of feeling in the feet, especially if you don’t realise that this has happened.
+The main concern of sensory neuropathy for someone with diabetes is loss of feeling in the feet, especially if you don’t realise that this has happened.

 Loss of feeling is dangerous because you may not notice minor injuries, for example if you step on something sharp while barefoot or get a blister from badly-fitting shoes.